 The VT-01 transponder is a modern Mode-S/ADS-B (SIL=0) transponder for remote installation in a compact form factor.
 Two output power classes are available.
 The VT-01 is our flexible transponder and a cost effective solution for any type of aircraft.

 AIR Control Display by design is compatible to a multitude of different 8.33kHz COM systems.
-It can be used together with the AIR COM radio module (not yet available), the BECKER 62XX line of compact radios, and the product line of TQ avionics radios.
+It can be used together with the all-new and groundbreaking AIR COM radio module, and with Becker, TRIG or TQ radios.

 AIR Control Display controls our line of AIR Avionics Mode-S Transponder modules.
 The transponder is remotely installed in the aircraft, preferably close to the aircraft's XPDR antenna, and connected using a cable.
 The integrated encoding altimeter in the AIR Control Displays allows the transponder to transmit the precise pressure altitude.